parthsolanke/learning_foundations/README.md

 # Foundations for Machine Learning

-* This repo contains implementations of various machine learning algorithms
+* This repo contains various machine learning algorithms implemented using scikit-learn library